-Turmeric latte, also known as golden milk or turmeric milk, is a delicious Indian beverage made with turmeric, almond milk, and other warming spices.
-This recipe is a vegan version of the traditional beverage.
+Creamy turmeric latte, also known as golden milk or turmeric milk, is a delicious warming Indian beverage.
+Made with turmeric and hints of warming spices, you’ll love this simple recipe with a handful of ingredients.

-This recipe was originally published on February 26, 2018.
-Since then, it’s been freshened up with new pictures, commentary, and made even more delicious!
+Editor’s note: This recipe was originally published on February 26, 2018.
+Since then, it’s been freshened up with new pictures, commentary, and made even more delicious.

-In Hindi, we call golden milk “haldi ka doodh” (“haldi means turmeric and “doodh” means milk).
+In Hindi, golden milk is called “haldi ka doodh” (“haldi means turmeric and “doodh” means milk).
 Also known as turmeric milk, this warming beverage is made with turmeric and hints of warming spices.

 - Black pepper